ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 ### `README.md`

-An overview of the Git repository, including all necessary instructions to execute the code.
+An overview of the Git repository, including all necessary instructions to run the code.

 [black]: https://black.readthedocs.io/en/stable/
 [code-of-conduct]:../contributor_guide/CODE_OF_CONDUCT.md